Master's programme in Design - Spatial Design

 For us to be able to assess your portfolio correctly, it is important that you comply with these technical specifications.

-In addition to the PDF files, you may also submit moving images with a total length of no more than 15 minutes.
+In addition to the PDF files, you may also submit video with a total length of no more than 15 minutes.

-Use one of the following formats for moving images: MOV, MP4 or AVI.
+Use one of the following formats for video: MOV, MP4 or AVI.

-The films must be compressed using H-264 compression.
+The videos must be compressed using H-264 compression.

 Single files should not be larger than 150 MB, and in total the portfolio must not exceed 500 MB.

-Give the files with films names using the format “Surname-Forename-3.mpg”, “Surname-Forename-4.mpg” and so on.
+Give the video files names using the format “Surname-Forename-3.mpg”, “Surname-First name-4.mpg” and so on.

 Summary, files to submit: